datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 - "What are some best practices for reading data into R?"
 - "How do I save tabular data generated in R?"
 objectives:
+- "Explain the basic principle of tidy datasets"
 - "Be able to load a tabular dataset using base R functions"
-- "Explain the basic principle of tidy datasets"
 - "Be able to determine the structure of a data frame including its dimensions and the datatypes of variables"
-- "Be able to retrieve (index) a data frame"
+- "Be able to retrieve values (index) from a data frame"
-- "Understand how how R may converse data into different modes"
+- "Understand how R may converse data into different modes"
 - "Be able to convert the mode of an object"
 - "Understand that R uses factors to store and manipulate catagorical data"
 - "Be able to manipulate a factor, including indexing and reordering"